The Committee on Home Missions and Church Extension

 Meet the Staff

 Rev. John S. Shaw serves as the general secretary for the Committee on Home Missions and Church Extension.
 A 2006 graduate of Reformed Presbyterian Theological Seminary in Pittsburgh, he was the founding pastor of Mission Orthodox Presbyterian Church in St. Paul, Minnesota, where he served from 2006 to 2013.
 He also served as a member of the Committee from 2008 until his hiring in March 2013.
-He and his wife Anne will live near Philadelphia with their five children.
+He and his wife Anne live near Philadelphia with their five children.